makerdao/optimism-dai-bridge/README.md

 bridge.
 After all async messages are done processing (can take up to 1 week) bridge is effectively closed.
 Now, you can consider revoking approval to access funds from escrow on L1 and token minting rights on L2.

+## Emergency shutdown

+If ES is triggered, ESM contract can be used to `deny` access from the `PauseProxy` (governance).
+In such scenario the bridge continues to work as usual and it's impossible to be closed.

 ## Known Risks

 ### Optimism's bug